Ham-class minesweeper: Description

 The vessels displaced 164 LT fully laden and were armed with one 40 mm Bofors or 20 mm Oerlikon gun.
 They were 32.5 m long overall with a 6.4 m beam.
 The construction was of wood to minimise the magnetic signature.
 The crew complement was 15, rising to 22 in wartime.

 The engines of this class were Paxman diesels, some of which were built under licence by Ruston and Hornsby of Lincoln.
 Each vessel had: two 12YHAXM (intercooled) for main propulsion, rated at 550 bhp at 1,000 rpm, plus one 12YHAZ for pulse generation.
-Maximum speed was 14 kn dropping to 9 kn when mine sweeping.
+Maximum speed was 14 kn dropping to 9 kn when mine hunting.

 The class shared the same basic hull as the Ley-class minehunter and the Echo-class inshore survey craft.